ABOUT GBC

 Phone: 775.327.2095

-Students who receive Title IV funds and enroll and then subsequently either withdraw from all of their courses or earn all failing and/or W or I grades are reviewed per the R2T4 guidelines.
-Review and processing of R2T4 is performed by financial aid staff on a regular basis throughout the semester and again after grades are posted for that semester.
-Funds are withdrawn from the student’s account electronically and credited to the Dept. of Education in an electronic batch process.
+Students who receive Title IV funds and enroll and then subsequently either withdraw or cease attendance or cease participation in all of their courses or earn all failing and/or W or I grades are reviewed per the R2T4 guidelines.
+Review and processing of R2T4 is performed by financial aid staff on a regular basis throughout the semester and again at the end of the semester after grades are posted for that semester.
+A student is considered to have withdrawn from a credit-hour program if the student does not complete all the days in the payment period of period of enrollment they were scheduled to complete.
+Electronic queries are used in each instance to identify R2T4 candidates.
+Withdrawal and grade posting activities are done electronically and will create an electronic record that can be searched or queried to generate a list of students subject to the R2T4 processing.
+This ensures accurate information when calculating R2T4.
+The R2T4 calculation itself is done in a worksheet within the electronic system.
+Funds are withdrawn from the student's account electronically and credited to the Dept. of Education in an electronic batch process.
 A letter or email notifying the student of this action is sent to the student.
-If necessary, a letter, email or fax is sent to the loan servicer requesting a 30 day demand be sent to the student who received loans and was found to be ineligible.
+If necessary, a letter, email or fax may be sent to the loan servicer requesting a 30 day demand be sent to the student who received loans and was found to be ineligible.
 This student would repay the outstanding loan balance to the federal government via the servicer.
-Students who have had partial Pell or loan funds returned must pay the GBC Controller’s Office for their outstanding debt.
-An enrollment hold will be placed on a student’s record if his account has an outstanding balance.
-The Controller’s Office will release the hold once the balance is paid.
+Students who have had partial Pell or loan funds returned must pay the GBC Controller's Office for their outstanding debt.
+An enrollment hold will be placed on a student's record if his account has an outstanding balance.
+The Controller's Office will release the hold once the balance is paid.
 GBC post overpayments to NSLDS.
 If a student is entitled to a post-withdrawal disbursement, the Loan Coordinator calls and then emails the student requesting a response.
 If none is received after 30 days, the disbursement is cancelled.
 If the student responds, funds are disbursed or cancelled as indicated by the student.
-Federal timelines are followed in processing R2T4’s as outlined in the Federal Student Handbook, Volume 5, Chapter 2.
-The school has 30 days from determination of the student’s withdrawal date to return funds to the Dept of Ed.
+Federal timelines are followed in processing R2T4's as outlined in 34 CFR 668.22.
+The school has 30 days from determination of the student's withdrawal date to return funds to the Dept of Ed.

 Federal law requires schools to calculate how much federal financial aid a student has earned if that student:

 Based on this calculation, Great Basin College (GBC) students who receive federal financial aid and do not complete their classes during a semester or term could be responsible for repaying a portion of the aid they received.
-Students who do not begin attendance must repay all financial aid disbursed for the term.
+Students who do not begin attendance may have to repay all financial aid disbursed for the term.

 The following policies will help you to understand that a withdrawal potentially affects students academically as well as financially.
 We encourage students to read all the information below prior to making a final decision.